retrocomputacion/retrobbs/readme.md

  - New LABEL internal function for displaying non-interactive text in menus.
  - New command line parameter `-c`, select configuration file.
  - SID streaming now supports Compute's Sidplayer .mus files.
- - SID streaming now supports selection of the subtune to play .
+ - SID streaming now supports selection of the subtune to play.
  - SID streaming supports tunes using hardrestart, if _SIDDumpHR_ is available.
  - New SIDPLAY function for the configuration file.
  - Added *[Turbo56k](docs/turbo56k.md)* v0.7 support.
- - New text viewer with support for bidirectional scroll
+ - New text viewer with support for bidirectional scroll.
+ - New Maps plugin.

 __Changes/Bug fixes__:
- - Fixed terminal feature check, now is more reliable, albeit slower.
+ - Simplified initial terminal feature check, now is more reliable.
  - Fixed bug where an unsupported weather type would crash the *python_weather* module, in turn crashing the weather plugin and droping the connection.
  - Added 'wait cursor' to the audio module and webaudio plugin
  - Fixed bugs when adding and editing users in both *dbmaintenance.py* and the main script